Archives: January 2020

 Bridget K. McDonald is an associate attorney in the Sacramento-based boutique law firm of Remy Moose Manley, LLP, which specializes in environmental law, land use and planning, water law, initiatives and referenda, and administrative law generally.
 Ms. McDonald joined the firm in 2019.

-Ms. McDonald’s practice focuses on land use and environmental law, handling all phases of the land use entitlement and permitting processes, including administrative approvals and litigation.
-Her practice includes the California Environmental Quality Act, the National Environmental Policy Act, the State Planning and Zoning Law, natural resources, endangered species, air and water quality, and other land use environmental statutes.
+Ms. McDonald’s practice focuses on land use/zoning, environmental, and housing law, handling all phases of the land use entitlement and permitting processes, including administrative approvals and litigation.
+Her practice includes issues arising under the California Environmental Quality Act (CEQA), the State Planning and Zoning Law, the Housing Accountability Act, the State Density Bonus Law, the State General Plan Law, the California Coastal Act, the Sustainable Groundwater Management Act (SGMA), the National Environmental Protection Act (NEPA), and other state and federal environmental, land use/zoning, housing, and municipal statutes.

 Education

-• J.D., University of California at Davis, King Hall School of Law, 2019 (Environmental Law and Public Service Certificate)
+• J.D., University of California at Davis, King Hall School of Law, 2019 (Environmental Law & Public Service Certificates)

-• B.A., Environmental Studies, University of Southern California, 2012 (magna cum laude)
+• B.A., Environmental Studies, Minor in Spanish, University of Southern California, 2012

 • State Bar of California, No. 327697